East Ridge (via Southeast face)

 The route begins from the broad snow-covered glacier directly south of Devil' 's Thumb.
 Ascend gradually steepening snow slopes and a bergschrund to the prominent "Hog's Back" snow crest.

 Traverse east along the Hog' 's Back to a steep system of snow colouirs.
 Ascend the face on generally moderate terrain, aiming for a prominent notch in the East Ridge.

 Just before the ridge is gained, ascend a broad slab up to the crest.
 Once on the ridge, traverse west towards the vague summit.

 Three distinct cruxes are encountered along the ridgecrest.
 The first crux is getting around the prominent gendarme, visible in most photographs of the ridge.
 One method for passing this obstacle is to rappel down the south face (pendulum as far west as possible), and traverse west to a stance on a precarious snow ledge.
 From here, ascend a difficult, near vertical face, that culminates in an easier chimney, back to the ridge crest.
-Apparently Beckey's party traversed the gendarme to the north using a bit of aid, and the AAJ indicates this obstacel will go free at 5.9 if the rock is dry & free of snow.
+Apparently Beckey' 's party traversed the gendarme to the north using a bit of aid, and the AAJ indicates this obstacele will go free at 5.9, if the rock is dry & free of snow.

 The second crux entails opvercoming a short, steep headwall (fixed gear may be present here) that is downright tricky when the mossy rock is wet.
 Traverse right (north) under the wall, turn an exposed corner, then lead up a shallow ramp to a short step (mantle).

-To Descend, reverse the route to the "Rappel Notch".
-Around 4 60m rappels will reach the Hog's Back.
-Descend to the Bergschrund, where one more rappel (from the lowest rock outcroppings) may be required to reach easier terrain below the 'schrund, and the short slog back to camp.
+To descend, reverse the route to the "Rappel Notch".
+Around 4 four 60m rappels will reach the Hog' 's Back.
+Descend to the B bergschrund, where one more rappel (from the lowest rock outcroppings) may be required to reach easier terrain below the ' 'schrund, and the short slog back to camp.